Understanding alert overload part 1: Why security teams are drowning in disconnected data

 There are no silver bullets, but there is no doubt that the need for flexible, innovative tools to deal with the mounting pileup has never been greater.
 The last thing any cybersecurity team needs is a complicated and difficult-to-use tool that takes them away from what matters most.

-Part 2 of this series will delve into ways to keep your team focused on what they want and should be doing - analyzing and investigating threats.
+Part 2 of this series delves into ways to keep your team focused on what they want and should be doing - analyzing and investigating threats.

 Built by you, powered by Tines